Snapchat preps Snapkit platform to bring camera, login to other apps

 SnapPlat

 According to sources familiar with Snap’s discussions with potential developers, Snapkit’s login with Snapchat feature is designed to let users sign up for new apps with their Snapchat credentials instead of creating new ones.
-Since Snap doesn’t collect much personal info about you unlike Facebook, there’s less data to worry about accidentally giving to developers or them misusing.
-Displaying its branded button on various app’ signup pages could lure in new Snapchat users or reengage lapsed ones.
+Because Snap doesn’t collect much personal info about you, unlike Facebook, there’s less data to worry about accidentally giving to developers or them misusing.
+Displaying its branded button on various app’s signup pages could lure in new Snapchat users or reengage lapsed ones.
 It’s also the key to developing tighter ties between Snap and other apps, even if users sign up for apps another way.

-One benefit of another app knowing who you are on Snapchat which the company plans to provide with Snapkit is the ability to bring your Bitmoji avatar with you.
+One benefit of another app knowing who you are on Snapchat, which the company plans to provide with Snapkit, is the ability to bring your Bitmoji avatar with you.
 Snapchat acquired Bitmoji’s parent company Bitstrips for just $64.2 million in 2016, but the cartoonish personalized avatar app has been a staple of the top 10 chart since.
 It remains one of Snapchat’s most differentiated offerings, as Facebook has only recently begun work on its clone called Facebook Avatars.

 While Bitmoji has offered a keyboard full of your avatar in different scenes, Snapkit could make it easy to add yours as stickers on photos or in other ways in third-party apps.
 Seeing them across the mobile universe could inspire more users to create their own Bitmoji lookalike.